Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: The Framework of TreeNet

-In this section, the network split is firstly introduced.
-Then the network structure of DCDNN is presented.
-After that, the data clustering-driven training is described.
-Finally, the details of how to integrate DCDNN into the HEVC reference framework are provided.
+In this section, the network structure in TreeNet is first introduced.
+Then the construction of TreeNet and the data clustering-driven training are presented.
+After that, the fast termination strategy for the search of TreeNet is described.
+Finally, the details of how to integrate TreeNet into the VVC and HEVC are provided.